isomerpages/moe-zhenghuasec/_ccas/Clubs and Societies/Infocomm.md

 </tr>
 </tbody>
 </table>
-<p>Zhenghua Infocomm Club empowers students with digital media and technology
+<p>The Infocomm Club is a dynamic CCA that equips students with cutting-edge
-skills through hands-on training by industry professionals.
-Members explore photography, videography, and basic programming while documenting school events and participating in national competitions.
-As a forward-looking CCA, we nurture creativity, technical competency, and leadership abilities.
-Through collaborative projects and real-world applications, our members develop crucial digital literacy skills while building lasting friendships with like-minded peers passionate about technology and digital media.</p>
+digital skills through three specialised pathways: Photography, Digital Media Production, and Artificial Intelligence.
+Our programme develops technical proficiency and creative thinking as students master industry-standard tools and emerging technologies under the guidance of professional trainers.
+Members gain hands-on experience by documenting school events, creating multimedia content, and developing AI solutions for real-world problems.
+Through participation in prestigious national competitions and learning journeys to tech companies, students connect classroom knowledge with industry practices.
+Our signature activities include photography workshops at iconic locations, AI programming bootcamps, and collaborative projects that challenge students to innovate.
+Students graduate with a robust portfolio of technical skills, competition experience, and the confidence to excel in Singapore's digital economy.
+The club nurtures not just technical competency, but also leadership, teamwork, and problem-solving abilities essential for future success.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCA/Infocomm/Image_1.jpg">